frankiearzu/DSMTools/DSM Tools Suite/edgetx/readme.md

 # DSM Tools Suite
 All the tools combined in a single app.
+Plane-Setup, Forward Prog and Telemetry.

 Is Backward compatible to the files created by the previous version in /MODELS/DSMDATA of Forward Programing, and can Co-Exist with them, even when this provides the combined functionality.

+If you want to delete the older versions of the multiple individual tools, remove the /SCRIPTS/TOOLS/DSMLIB folder, and "DSM_*" on the main /SCRIPTS/TOOLS folder.. only keep "DSM_Tools.lua" that is the new version.
+Your model info is still stored in /MODELS/DSMDATA and is backward compatible.

 # DSM Tools Suite (EdgeTX Version)